-where $\beta > 1$ and $\gamma < 1$ are hyperparameters.
-Note that problem \eqref{eq:alm_1} can sometimes be solved only to stationarity, if, for example, the set of feasible points is not convex, as is the case in the NOTEARS formulation~\eqref{eq:notears}.
+where $\alpha \in \mathbb{R}^p$ is an estimate of the Lagrange multiplier.
+A version of the procedure is described in Algorithm \ref{alg:alm}, which is essentially based on dual ascent.
+The minimization problem of $L(\theta, \alpha;\rho)$ can sometimes be solved only to stationarity, if, for example, it is nonconvex, as is the case in the formulation of NOTEARS owing to the nonconvexity of its specific constraint function.

 Based on the procedure of ALM outlined above, we review one of its standard convergence results \citep{Bertsekas1982constrained, Bertsekas1999nonlinear, Nocedal2006numerical}.
-The following definition is required to state this result and is crucial to the contribution of our work. \begin{definition}[Regular Point] We say that a point $\theta^*$ is regular, or that it satisfies the linear independence constraint qualification (LICQ) if the Jacobian matrix of $h$ evaluated at $\theta^*$, $\nabla_\theta h(\theta^*) \in \mathbb{R}^{p \times m}$, has full rank. \end{definition} \begin{theorem}[{{\citet[Theorem~17.5 \& 17.6]{Nocedal2006numerical}}}] Let $\theta^*$ be a regular point of \eqref{eq:generic-opt} that satisfies the second-order sufficient conditions (see Appendix \ref{sec:optimality_condition}) with vector $\alpha^*$.
-Then there exist positive scalars $\bar{\rho}$ (sufficiently large), $\delta$, $\epsilon$, and $M$ such that the following claims hold: \begin{thmlist}[leftmargin=*] \item For all $\alpha_k$ and $\rho_k$ satisfying
+The following definition is required to state this result and is crucial to the contribution of our work. \begin{definition}[Regular point] We say that a point $\theta^*$ is regular, or that it satisfies the linear independence constraint qualification (LICQ), if the rows of the Jacobian matrix of $h$ evaluated at $\theta^*$, $\nabla_\theta h(\theta^*) \in \mathbb{R}^{p \times m}$, are linearly independent. \end{definition} \begin{theorem}[{\citet[Theorem~17.5 \& 17.6]{Nocedal2006numerical}}] Let $\theta^*$ be a regular point of \eqref{eq:generic-opt} that satisfies the second-order sufficient conditions (see Appendix \ref{sec:optimality_condition}) with vector $\alpha^*$.
+Then there exist positive scalars $\bar{\rho}$ (sufficiently large), $\delta$, $\epsilon$, and $M$ such that for all $\alpha_k$ and $\rho_k$ satisfying

 the problem

 has a unique solution $\theta_k$.
 Moreover, we have